hjortmar/lfgbuddy/README.md

 # LFGBuddy

-LFGBuddy addon is designed to help you find buddies for dungeon groups efficiently with an automated whisper queue using /who or a filter.
+Tired of copy/pasting the same message to 15 people from a /who command?
+Me too! <br><br>

+LFG Buddy is designed to do it for you.

 [Download LFGBuddy](https://github.com/hjortmar/lfgbuddy/raw/main/LFGBuddy.zip)